-Easy Potty Learning for Toddlers
+Easy Potty Time for Toddlers

 Fortunately, there is never a reason to fight with your child about this.
-Moving from diapers to being self-sufficiently able to use the toilet is a natural process.
+Moving from nappies to being self-sufficiently able to use the toilet is a natural process.
 Humans have been doing it for a long time.
 They all get out of diapers sooner or later.

 1. BEGIN BY READING BOOKS ABOUT TOILETING WITH YOUR CHILD.

 One terrific gender-neutral book is Potty by Leslie Patricelli.
 Potty training dolls can also be very helpful.
 Most kids love them.
 And once you get a potty, be sure that your child’s teddy bear gets to sit on it regularly.

 2. REMEMBER THAT MOST OF WHAT KIDS LEARN IS THROUGH OUR MODELING.